NasMyDFIR/Microsoft-Sentinel-Playbook/README.md

 * **Microsoft Sentinel workbooks & playbooks**
 * **IP enrichment automation with AbuseIPDB**

-# Part 1-Linux Honeypot (Cowrie) Deployment on Azure
+# Part 1 - Linux Honeypot (Cowrie) Deployment on Azure

 This section covers deploying the Cowrie Linux honeypot on Ubuntu in Azure to capture attacker activity.